Wikipedia Editors Smear Co-Founder Larry Sanger for Criticizing Site’s Left-Wing Bias

 In June, Sanger published his latest criticism stating that Wikipedia has became one-sided propaganda to the point it was “a kind of thought police” and “opponent of vigorous democracy.”
 He cited how Wikipedia covered Trump’s impeachments, Joe Biden scandals, last year’s Black Lives Matter and Antifa protests and riots, and allegations of 2020 election irregularities, as well as the banning of conservative outlets.
 In a recent interview with conservative outlet Unherd, Sanger stated Wikipedia could not be trusted and because of the site’s influence editors were engaged in “a very big, nasty, complex game” in order “to make the article say what somebody wants them to say.”

 Sanger’s latest blog post prompted a discussion at a noticeboard where Wikipedia editors discuss neutrality issues.
 Editor “MjolnirPants” promptly stated if he expressed his real views he would be banned for incivility, but otherwise dismissed Sanger’s criticism.
 Regarding criticism of Wikipedia coverage on Trump’s impeachment, Mjolnir argued Wikipedia provided “a dispassionate recitation of the facts” and later added: “Reality has a well known liberal bias.”
-However, while claiming the article simply recited facts, one claim Sanger criticized was that “Trump’s lawyers did not deny the facts” laid out in the impeachment charges, which Sanger showed was false as Trump’s legal team repeatedly denied a key charge that he used military aid to pressure Ukraine into investigating Biden’s actions in the country.
+However, while claiming the article simply recited facts, the article’s claim that “Trump’s lawyers did not deny the facts” laid out in the impeachment charges was false as Trump’s legal team repeatedly denied a key charge that he used military aid to pressure Ukraine into investigating Biden’s actions in the country.

 More editors merely dismissed Sanger’s criticism, saying he did not understand site policies or was a “disgruntled busybody” whose opinion wasn’t worth noting.
 One editor went further, noting Sanger’s use of the term “globalist” to describe major progressive media.
 Claiming the term has been “used by anti-progressive right wingers and far-right people as an antisemetic dogwhistle” the editor suggested this was Sanger’s intent.
 On the other side, editors “Masem” and “North8000” agreed with the legitimacy of certain criticisms Sanger made.
 While Masem argued Sanger’s criticism regarding banned outlets was not viable, he agreed Wikipedia articles often reflect a systemic left-wing bias in “reliable” sources and argued for adopting a more neutral tone.